 Life Skills Training (LST)

 Life Skills Training (LST) is an evidence-based prevention program that seeks to influence major social and psychological factors that promote the initiation and early use of substances.
-Life Skills has distinct elementary (8 to 11 years old) and middle school (11 to 14 years old) curricula that are delivered in a series of classroom sessions over 3 years.
+Life Skills Training has distinct elementary (8 to 11 years old) and middle school (11 to 14 years old) curricula that are delivered in a series of classroom sessions over 3 years.
 The sessions use lecture, discussion, coaching, and practice to enhance students' self-esteem, feelings of self-efficacy, ability to make decisions, and ability to resist peer and media pressure.
 LST consists of three major components that address critical domains found to promote substance use.
 Research has shown that students who develop skills in these three domains are far less likely to engage in a wide range of high-risk behaviors.
 The three components each focus on a different set of skills:

 Outcomes